The Brine family has multiple templates, which share the same underlying structure and functionality. This guide applies to all these templates.

 Note: Tag lines don’t display on mobile.

-Pages you've added to the Main Navigation and Secondary Navigation display in the site header as links.
+Pages you've added to the Primary Navigation and Secondary Navigation display in the site header as links.
 Having two navigations gives you more options:

 - You can display them in different areas of your header.